 Problems with Progressives due to dry eyes

-The picture you see of the reading zones is also highly dependant on your eyes tear film.
+The picture you see of the reading zones in the shop is also highly dependant on your eyes tear film.
 If the quality changes and dryness or a tearing eye bothers you all the time I do not expect great results from the get-go.
-This picture below shows the results of how long it takes for the eye to dry up on certain spots.
-If this time is quite low like 4 seconds I expect the surface to constant change a little bit on your eye.
+The picture below shows the results of how long it takes for the eye to dry up on certain spots.
+If this time is quite low like 4 seconds I expect the surface to constantly change a little bit on your eye.